 - issuing licences, leases and permits to other organisations for use of port land, infrastructure, and facilities (NQBP has a multi-user access policy in place at its ports to facilitate highest possible utilisation of port infrastructure, and greatest possible operational efficiency).

-Port pilotage operations and navigation are controlled by Queensland Transport.
+Port pilotage operations and navigation are the responsibility of NQBP for the Ports of Hay Point and Mackay.
+The Port of Townsville provides pilotage services for the Port of Abbot Point and Ports North is responsible for pilotage services at Weipa.
 Stevedoring and towage services are outsourced to approved contractors at all of NQBP’s ports.

 Delivering world class ports cannot be done without the efforts of our people.